saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 ## 27. Key Takeaways

-* **GLS** verifies the behavior of a synthesized gate-level netlist.
+* **GLS** checks the behavior of a synthesized gate-level netlist.
-* The **same testbench** can be used for RTL simulation and GLS.
+* The **same testbench** can be reused for RTL simulation and GLS.
-* **Yosys** is used to synthesize RTL and generate the gate-level netlist.
+* **Yosys** performs RTL synthesis and generates the gate-level netlist.
-* **Icarus Verilog** can compile and simulate both RTL and gate-level Verilog.
+* **Icarus Verilog** can simulate both RTL and gate-level Verilog.
-* **GTKWave** is used to inspect simulation waveforms.
+* **GTKWave** is used to analyze simulation waveforms.
-* Incomplete sensitivity lists can produce incorrect RTL simulation behavior.
+* Incomplete sensitivity lists can cause incorrect RTL simulation results.
 * Use **blocking (`=`)** for combinational procedural logic.
 * Use **non-blocking (`<=`)** for sequential and clocked logic.
 * Timing GLS requires **delay-annotated gate-level models**.
-* Comparing RTL and GLS helps identify synthesis-simulation mismatches.
+* Comparing RTL and GLS waveforms helps identify synthesis-simulation mismatches.

 ---